Many historical revolutions and traditions started with seemingly insignificant acts.

-The Man Behind Bitcoin Pizza Day
+The Man Behind the Legend

 The Bitcoin Pizza Day

-Currently, the price of one Bitcoin is ~ ₹26.84 lakhs.
+Currently, the price of one BTC is approximately ₹25 lakhs.

 2 pizzas = 10,000 BTC

-If you ask me, I would say that the best time to buy Bitcoin was ten years ago and the second-best time is now.
-But you don’t have to listen to me, research yourself and decide.
+If you ask us, the best time to buy Bitcoin was 10 years ago.
+The second-best time, though, is now.

 Disclaimer : Crypto products and NFTs are unregulated and can be highly risky.
 There may be no regulatory recourse for any loss from such transactions.
 The information provided in this post is not to be considered as investment/financial advice from CoinSwitch.
 Any action taken upon the information shall be at user's own risk.